factom-protocol/FIS/FIS/DID.md

 The *didKey* values are the cryptographic keying material that is associated with the DID subject.
 They are used for digital signatures, encryption and other cryptographic operations, which in turn are the basis for purposes such as authentication or establishing secure communication with service endpoints.
-In addition, public keys may play a role in authorization mechanisms of DID CRUD operations.

 The *managementKey* values are quite similar except these do not end up in the DID document and are being used to perform the CRUD operation on the Factom